Status: 07/29/2021 00:48 a.m

 .

 “Please help!”
 Appeals the mayor of a coastal town.
 But de Santis refuses.
 There is enough money for this algal bloom season, it is already priced in.
-All other discussions about it are political.
+All other discussions regarding it are political.

 State of emergency would deter tourists

-A state of emergency would mean, on the one hand, that Florida could take advantage of state aid.
+A state of emergency would mean, on the one hand, that Florida might take advantage of state aid.
 On the other hand, tourists would stay away.
 Thus, one of the most important sources of income threatens to dry up.
 Economy beats environment – that’s the way it is in Florida.

 Critics accuse de Santis of playing down the “Red Tide” because he wants to be re-elected next year.
 And who wants to sacrifice the financially powerful voters for a few dead fish in conservative Florida?